MultiprojectDevOps/MultiprojectDevOps.github.io/docs/_posts/2024-08-01-virtual_workshop1_summary.md

-On 6/14/2024 we held the first virtual workshop on Multiproject CI/CD.
+On 6/14/2024 we held the first virtual workshop on Multi-Project CI/CD.
 Today we are pleased to announce that video recordings, transcripts, and an executive summary are now available.